Signs of Oxycodone Abuse

 Even when people start using oxycodone painkillers by prescription, continued use can lead to abuse.
 Those abusing oxycodone can develop a tolerance to it, leading to more abuse and eventual addiction as time goes on.
 It is important to recognize when you or someone you care about is struggling with an oxycodone addiction.

 According to the Diagnostic and Statistical Manual of Mental Disorders, there are 11 criteria for diagnosing an oxycodone addiction.
 The more symptoms that are present, the more severe the problem.
-Criteria include spending extraordinary amounts of time trying to get oxycodone or continuing to use the drug despite negative health effects.
+Here are the criteria.

 Questions about treatment?